permasigner/action/README.md

 # Credits

-- [Beerpsi](https://github.com/beerpiss) for the Install Procursus action
+- [Beerpsi](https://github.com/beerpiss) for the Install Procursus action as the reference for this action
+- [Keto](https://github.com/TheRealKeto) for bringing up that Procursus isn't really necessary

 # License